Spinal Stenosis Treatment in Oak Lawn, IL

 - Difficult time walking or standing: Someone experiencing spinal stenosis may find the vertebrae in their spine to feel squished or pinched when walking or standing.

-- Loss of bowel or bladder control: For some people, this condition can directly effect one’s bowel or bladder.
+- Loss of bowel or bladder control: For some people, this condition can directly affect one’s bowel or bladder.